matiashf/blockbuster/README.md

 ## Known issues

-* The game sporadically does not render the window.
+* The game sporadically does not render the window when starting.
 I have not been able to consistently reproduce this or track it down.
-Close the window and run the game again.
+Fix: Close the window and run the game again.
 * If you create maps with the ball at the far right side of the map, it can fall outside the world edges.
 * The arrows can be moved even though the game is paused.